 You and your partner may well be asking whether children should be at the wedding or the reception.
 If the wedding is a formal affair or a plush evening do then you may want to consider leaving children off the list but do be prepared to alienate some parents of younger children who will have difficulty looking for a child minder at short notice.

 A gift list is usually sent out after the couple tying the knot has received back all the replies as to who will be going and who cannot make it.
 A lot of British couples simply ask for some money for the honeymoon rather than traditional gifts like toasters, kettles and wrapped almonds.
+Some friends even choose to give insane gifts like custom face underwear!
 But there are some wedding customs which do stand the test of time.
 Such traditions are the gifts for the mother of the bride.

 The groom should by tradition present the mums with a bouquet of flowers and try doing during the speech.
 The best man should get in on a similar act too.
 And don’t forget the garters.
 The lingerie item should be traditionally removed from the bride by the groom, he must then blindly toss this to the male friends in attendance.
 Whichever male catches it [the garter] should place it on the left leg of the lady who caught the bouquet [which the bride tosses to the ladies while facing away from the gathered maidens].